-Wild birds are ubiquitous, found on every continent, and a massive biomass of these animals move across the globe on annual cycles of migration creating a truly interconnected planet (Bauer & Hoye 2014).
-In addition to natural environments, birds can be found in our cities, using waste water treatment plants, landfills, and our drinking water reservoirs.
-Beyond wild birds, it is estimated that 1 out of every 7-14 birds on earth are raised for human consumption (i.e. chickens) (Barrowclough et al. 2016; Food and Agriculture Organization of the United

-Nations 2012), which may act as important amplifiers of potentially zoonotic avian viruses, such as influenza A virus (IAV) (Gao et al. 2013; Wan 2012; Yoon et al. 2015).
-Despite our important relationship with birds, we have only a limited understanding of the diversity of avian viruses.
-Indeed, most studies of avian viruses have focused on those that cause mass mortality in wild birds (e.g. Wellfleet bay virus (Allison et al. 2014; Ballard et al. 2017)), result in substantial economic losses in food production birds (e.g. avian avulavirus type 1 (Alexander 2000; Leighton & Heckert 2007; Tolf et al. 2013)), or are zoonotic (e.g. IAV (Gao et al. 2013; Wan 2012; Yoon et al. 2015)).
+Wild birds are ubiquitous, found on every continent, and a massive biomass of these animals moves across the globe on annual cycles of migration creating a truly interconnected planet (Bauer & Hoye, 2014).
+In addition to natural environments, birds can be found in our cities, using wastewater treatment plants, landfills and our drinking water reservoirs.
+Beyond wild birds, it is estimated that one out of every 7-14 birds on earth are raised for human consumption (i.e., chickens; Barrowclough, Cracraft, Klicka, & Zink, 2016; Food and Agriculture Organization of the United Nations, 2012), which may act as important amplifiers of potentially zoonotic avian viruses, such as influenza A virus (IAV; Gao et al., 2013; Wan, 2012; Yoon et al., 2015).
+Despite our important relationship WII FY-MOLECULAR ECOLOGY with birds, we have only a limited understanding of the diversity of avian viruses.
+Indeed, most studies of avian viruses have focused on those that cause mass mortality in wild birds (e.g., Wellfleet Bay virus; Allison et al., 2014; Ballard et al., 2017), result in substantial economic losses in food production birds (e.g., avian avulavirus type 1; Alexander, 2000; Leighton & Heckert, 2007; Tolf et al., 2013) or are zoonotic (e.g., IAV; Gao et al., 2013; Wan, 2012; Yoon et al., 2015).

-Avian viruses have a rich and complex ecology (van Dijk et al. 2018), with patterns of prevalence affected by seasonality (Latorre-Margalef et al. 2014), host species (Munster et al. 2007), host age (van Dijk et al. 2014), latitude (Lisovski et al. 2017), and urbanization (Wille et al. 2017).
-However, although most studies of virus ecology and evolution have implicitly assumed a "one-host, one-virus" model of host-pathogen interactions, such as the Mallard (Anas platyrhynchos) - IAV model (van Dijk et al. 2014), both hosts and their viruses exist in communities, and it is likely that these communities are the drivers of viral ecology.
-For example, despite intensive focus on the Mallard - IAV system (Latorre-Marglalef et al. 2014, van Dijk et al. 2014), IAV is in reality a multi-host virus detected in over 100 species of wild birds, with different avian species playing different roles in virus ecology and evolution (Olsen et al. 2006).
-For example, gulls are reservoirs for evolutionary distinct IAV subtypes (Wille et al. 2011), and rare subtypes may be maintained in members of the Anseriiformes and Charadriiformes that are infrequently sampled (Wille et al. 2018).
-In turn, numerous viruses have been detected in wild bird populations, and Mallards maybe co-infected with at least three different RNA viruses simultaneously in the absence of overt signs of disease (Wille et al. 2015; Wille et al. 2017).
-These other avian RNA viruses - avian coronavirus and avian avulavirus type 1 - have seasonal prevalence patterns that generally mirror that of IAV, and it is therefore possible that they may also share similar host taxonomic or geographic differences in viral community structure (Wille et al. 2017).
-Virus co-infection may also be an important driver of viral prevalence, as virus-virus interactions may enhance or interfere with infection (Diaz-Munoz 2017; Elena & Sanjuan 2005; Henle 1950; Jolly & Narayan 1989).
-As a case in point, a higher prevalence of avian coronavirus was found in a bird population experiencing IAV infection, suggesting that the latter might play a role in structuring avian viromes in general (Wille et al. 2015).
+Avian viruses have a rich and complex ecology (van Dijk, Verhagen, Wille, & Waldenström, 2018), with patterns of prevalence affected by seasonality (Latorre-Margalef et al., 2014), host species (Munster et al., 2007), host age (van Dijk et al., 2014), latitude (Lisovski, Hoye, & Klaassen, 2017) and urbanization (Wille, Lindqvist, Muradrasoli, Olsen, & Jarhult, 2017).
+However, although most studies of virus ecology and evolution have implicitly assumed a "onehost, one-virus" model of host-pathogen interactions, such as the Mallard (Anas platyrhynchos)-IAV model (van Dijk et al., 2014), both hosts and their viruses exist in communities, and it is likely that these communities are the drivers of viral ecology.
+For example, despite intensive focus on the Mallard-IAV system (Latorre-Margalef et al., 2014; van Dijk et al., 2014), IAV is in reality a multihost virus detected in over 100 species of wild birds, with different avian species playing different roles in virus ecology and evolution (Olsen et al., 2006).
+For example, gulls are reservoirs for evolutionary distinct IAV subtypes (Wille et al., 2011), and rare subtypes may be maintained in members of the Anseriformes and Charadriiformes that are infrequently sampled (Wille et al., 2018).
+In turn, numerous viruses have been detected in wild bird populations, and Mallards may be coinfected with at least three different RNA viruses simultaneously in the absence of overt signs of disease (Wille et al., 2015, 2017).
+These other avian RNA viruses-avian coronavirus and avian avulavirus type 1-have seasonal prevalence patterns that generally mirror that of IAV, and it is therefore possible that they may also share similar host taxonomic or geographic differences in viral community structure (Wille et al., 2017).
+Virus co-infection may also be an important driver of viral prevalence, as virus-virus interactions may enhance or interfere with infection (Diaz-Munoz, 2017; Elena & Sanjuan, 2005; Henle, 1950; Jolly & Narayan, 1989).
+As a case in point, a higher prevalence of avian coronavirus was found in a bird population experiencing IAV infection, suggesting that the latter might play a role in structuring avian viromes in general (Wille et al., 2015).